 Why Is It Called A 3 in 1 Commode

-A 3-in-1 commode is so-called due to the fact that it has been designed to be used in three specific ways –
+A 3-in-1 commode is so-called, as it has been designed to be used in three specific ways –

 (1) as a bedside commode